Spy Taxes

 TurboTax said that because I was successful in my business endeavour of

-"Espionage," I am to be congratulated.
-However, it also indicated people in my income
+"other," I am to be congratulated.
+However, it also indicated that tax-payers in my income

-bracket and occupation are frequently audited by the IRS.
+bracket, occupation, and amount of deductions, are frequently audited by the Internal Revenue Service.
 Why doesn't that surprise me?

 My total taxes due (including those from my ordinary job at the graphics